45Drives/cephgeorep/README.md

-  -n --nproc <# of processes>   - number of sync processes to run in parallel -q --quiet                    - set log level to 0 -s --seed                     - send all files to seed destination -v --verbose                  - set log level to 2
+  -n --nproc <# of processes>   - number of sync processes to run in parallel -q --quiet                    - set log level to 0 -s --seed                     - send all files to seed destination -t --threads <# of threads>   - number of worker threads to search for files -v --verbose                  - set log level to 2
 ```
 Alternate configuration files can be specified using the `-c --config` flag, which is useful for running multiple instances of cephfssyncd on the same system. `-n --nproc`, `-q --quiet`, and `-v --verbose` are used to override options from the configuration file. `-s --seed` is used for sending every file to the destination regardless of how old the file is. `-d --dry-run` will run the daemon without actually syncing any files to give the user an idea of how many files will be synced if actually ran. `-d --dry-run` combined with `-v --verbose` will also list all files that would be synced.